Libensemble/libensemble/docs/FAQ.rst

 **"Manager only - must be at least one worker (2 MPI tasks)" when running with multiprocessing and multiple workers specified.**

-If your calling script code was recently switched from MPI to multiprocessing, make sure that :class:`libE_specs<libensemble.specs.LibeSpecs>` is populated with ``"comms": "local"`` and ``"nworkers": [int]``.
+If your code was recently switched from MPI to multiprocessing, make sure that :class:`libE_specs<libensemble.specs.LibeSpecs>` is populated with ``"comms": "local"`` and ``"nworkers": [int]``.